BigSoftVideo/DOTEbase/usage.md

 ### Getting a grip on an audio-visual corpus of data recordings

 Often when confronted with a new set of data recordings, one can be overwhelmed.
-One of the key reasons we developed _DOTEbase_, was to be able to start to make sense of a large corpus of audio and video recordings of an event.
+One of the key reasons we developed _DOTEbase_ was to be able to start to make sense of a large corpus of audio and video recordings of an event.
 To start at the beginning, one can work with the audio-visual media and make notes using Media Clips on anything noticeable as one wades through the corpus, watching hours and hours of recorded data.

 ### Transitioning from the audio-visual data to transcribing